armele/mctradepost-retro/README.md

 Craft a Marketplace hut.
 Using the build tool, choose the "Economics" style from the MC Trade Post mod, and contruct the Marketplace as you would any other hut.
 Interactions for the MC Trade Post mod are handled primarily in the Marketplace interface on that hut block.

+### Buildings
+#### Marketplace
+Gives you a place for a Shopkeeper to work.
+They will sell various trinkets (configured in the hut block) to the visitors in the colony, generating Trade Coins (‡).

+#### Resort
+A resort attracts your citizens who are feeling overworked.
+Guest Services will tend to vacationing citizens, who can relax and repair their adverse stat, and generate some Trade Coins (‡) for the colony while taking a break from work.

 ### Custom Items

 Marketplace Hut - Supports the Marketplace building and the Shopkeeper job.